 Veda N. Giri, MD

-Veda N. Giri, MD, is an Associate Professor in Medical Oncology and Cancer Biology at the Sidney Kimmel Cancer Center (SKCC) at Jefferson.
+Veda N. Giri, MD, is a Professor in Medical Oncology and Cancer Biology at the Sidney Kimmel Cancer Center (SKCC) at Jefferson.
 She is a medical oncologist with a clinical and research interest in inherited cancer risk assessment.
 She is the Director of Cancer Risk Assessment and Clinical Cancer Genetics which provides patients with genetic counseling, genetic testing and cancer screening recommendations along with the opportunity to take part in innovative research and patient-centered initiatives.

 Dr. Giri received her medical degree from Sidney Kimmel Medical College, and proceeded to complete her residency in Internal Medicine and fellowship in Hematology-Oncology at the University of Michigan.
 She then completed advanced training in molecular cancer genetics and cancer risk assessment at Fox Chase Cancer Center (FCCC).
 From 2006-2014, she directed prostate cancer risk assessment at FCCC, developing studies focused on evaluating the role of genetic markers in prostate cancer risk assessment.
 In 2014, Dr. Giri assumed her role as Director of Cancer Risk Assessment and Clinical Cancer Genetics at SKCC with the overall goal to develop a comprehensive translational program for patient evaluation and research endeavors.